God: Existence

-The Argument from morality argues for the existence of God given the assumption of the objective existence of morals.
-While prominent non-theistic philosophers such as the atheist J. L. Mackie agreed that the argument is valid, they disagreed with its premises.
-Concerning the assumption of objective morals, David Hume argued that there is no basis to believe in objective moral truths while biologist E. O. Wilson theorized that the feelings of morality is a by product of natural selection in humans and would not exist independent of the mind.
-Philosopher Michael Lou Martin argued that a subjective account for morality can be acceptable and also opposed the premise that objective morality entails God pointing out that the argument can similarly entail the existence of polytheistic deities instead.
-Similar to the argument from morality is the argument from conscience which argues for the existence of God given the existence of a conscience that informs of right and wrong.
-Philosopher John Locke argued that conscience is a social construct and thus would lead to contradicting morals.

 Oneness

-A deity, or ‘’god’’ (with lowercase g), refers to a supernatural being.
-Monotheism is the belief that there is only one deity, referred to as ‘’God’’ (with uppercase g).
-Monotheistic traditions view God as incomparable and idolatry, equating others to God in some way, is often strongly condemned.
-Judaism includes some of the oldest monotheistic traditions in the world.
-Islam's most fundamental concept is tawhid meaning "oneness" or "uniqueness".
-The first pillar of Islam is an oath that forms the basis of the religion and which non-Muslims wishing to convert must recite, declares that "I testify that there is no deity except God."
+A deity, or "god" (with lowercase g), refers to a supernatural being.
+Monotheism is the belief that there is only one deity, referred to as "God" (with uppercase g).
+Comparing or equating other entities to God is viewed as idolatry in monotheism, and is often strongly condemned.
+Judaism is one of the oldest monotheistic traditions in the world.
+Islam's most fundamental concept is tawhid, meaning 'oneness' or 'uniqueness'.
+The first pillar of Islam is an oath that forms the basis of the religion and which non-Muslims wishing to convert must recite, declaring that, "I testify that there is no deity except God."

+The ancient Greek philosopher Xenophanes referred to "One god greatest among gods and men", highlighting one "God" who is greater than the multiple "gods".

 In Christianity, the doctrine of the Trinity describes God as one God in Father, Son (Jesus), and Holy Spirit.
-In the past centuries, this fundamental mystery of the Christian faith was also summarized by the Latin formula Sancta Trinitas, Unus Deus (Holy Trinity, Unique God), reported in the Litanias Lauretanas.
-God in Hinduism is viewed differently by diverse strands of the religion with most Hindus having faith in a supreme reality (Brahman) who can be manifested in numerous chosen deities.
+In past centuries, this fundamental mystery of the Christian faith was also summarized by the Latin formula Sancta Trinitas, Unus Deus (Holy Trinity, Unique God), reported in the Litanias Lauretanas.

+God is viewed differently by diverse strands of the Hindu religion, with most Hindus having faith in a supreme reality (Brahman) who can be manifested in numerous chosen deities.
 Thus, the religion is sometimes characterized as Polymorphic Monotheism.
 Henotheism is the belief and worship of a single god at a time while accepting the validity of worshiping other deities.
-Monolatry is the belief in only a single deity worthy of worship while accepting the existence of other dieties.
+Monolatry is the belief in a single deity worthy of worship while accepting the existence of other deities.